oliverdougherC/Rapture-Transcoder/README.md

 * Input = /home/user/media/transcode_input
 * Output = /home/user/media/transcode_output
-* AV1 10bit nvenc video codec
+* AV1 10bit nvenc video codec (Please change in config.json if not supported by your hardware)
 * Up to 8K max resolution
 * Up to 120fps
 * All English & Japanese audio